LizenzFass78851/wsusoffline-release-esr/README.md

 # wsusoffline-release-esr
 This repository contains wsusoffline package (Windows Update Pack) for supported Windows and Office versions

+#### currently not functional because wsus offline has problems creating isos over a linux system

 See the [releases](https://github.com/LizenzFass78851/wsusoffline-release-esr/releases) to download the releases

 | Product | Link |